SakoDroid/telego/README.md

 **Note :**

 Handlers and special channels can be used together.
 For example the below code add a handler for text message "hi".
-Everytime the bot receives "hi" in a private chat it responds "hi to you too, send a location".
-Then it rgisters a channel for receiving messages in that chat and waits for the user to send a message.
+Every time the bot receives "hi" in a private chat it responds "hi to you too, send a location".
+Then it registers a channel for receiving messages in that chat and waits for the user to send a message.
 After message is received it sends the exact same location the user has sent back to the user :

 ```go
 import (